10/19/2021

 Analyst, Berenberg

 Hi, good morning, and thanks for taking my question.
-I've got a question around the B2B mobile aspews, and the chart that you show in the presentation.
-I was just wondering, excluding roaming and IoT, is it fair to think that B2B mobile aspews can sort of stabilize going forward, or should we continue to see a sort of -on-year declining trend, sort of more in line with what you've seen historically?
+I've got a question around the B2B mobile ASCII screen and the chart that you show in the presentation.
+I was just wondering, excluding roaming and IoT, Is it fair to think that B2B mobile ASPs can sort of stabilize going forward, or should we continue to see a sort of year-on-year declining trend, sort of more in line with what we've seen historically?
+Thanks.

 speaker